Fancy some visual assistance?

 On the “Upload statement” screen, make sure the correct bank account is selected and then click ‘Choose a file’ to find the statement file on your computer, then select ‘Upload CSV’:

-You’ll then be presented with a preview of your statement, on this screen it’s important that the columns in your downloaded .CSV bank statement include the five fields needed in your Crunch account.
+You’ll then be presented with a preview of your statement, on this screen, it’s important that the columns in your downloaded .CSV bank statement includes the five fields needed in your Crunch account.